The Stage 3 students continue to investigate the built environment in the school library.

 The students are probably also aware of the recent building projects (Thornton Estate) and our local railway station modifications at Penrith:

-Our Stage 3 students are investigating the physical attributes of space and, in library lessons, the technological aspects that supported – and continues to support – the exploration of the solar system.
-We are commencing with the 1969 Apollo 11 moon landing and then looking both back and forth on the timeline.
+Our Stage 3 students are continuing to investigate the physical attributes of space and, in library lessons, the technological aspects that supported – and continues to support – the exploration of the solar system.